WPI 3171 (Alendronate 35 mg)

-Alendronate is used in the treatment of osteoporosis; prevention of osteoporosis; paget's disease; aseptic necrosis and belongs to the drug class bisphosphonates.
+Alendronate is used in the treatment of prevention of osteoporosis; osteoporosis; paget's disease; aseptic necrosis and belongs to the drug class bisphosphonates.
 Risk cannot be ruled out during pregnancy.
-Alendronate 35 mg is not subject to the Controlled Substances Act.
+Alendronate 35 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 35 mg

 - Prescription only

 - Pregnancy Category:

 - C - Risk cannot be ruled out

 - CSA Schedule: